Jaine Chapman, MSN, CRNA Jaine Chapman, MSN, CRNA

 As your aesthetic provider, Skinbeam exists to help you achieve your long term skin goals, stay on your regimen and make it accessible and affordable.
 In 2025, we are striving to provide you a convenient, affordable way to stay on your customized skin regimen, including med-grade topicals and injectables.
 Enter: the Beauty Bank.

-The Beauty Bank is a way for you to electronically set aside money each month to use at Skinbeam, allowing you to break your total spend up into smaller monthly bites.
-Members of the beauty bank will receive 15% off all of their Dysport, Botox and 20% off all medical grade skincare as well as priority booking, and a freebie on your birthday annually.
+The Beauty Bank is a way for you to electronically set aside money each month to use at Skinbeam, allowing you to break your total spend up into smaller $90 monthly bites.
+Members of the beauty bank will receive 15% off all of their Dysport, Botox and 25% off all medical grade skincare as well as priority booking, and a freebie on your birthday annually.
 This will be hosted by PRIVI.
 Our goal is to help you achieve your best skin by increasing the affordability and convenience of our two most impactful and requested services - tox and medical grade skincare.
 All of our "regulars" will save money by opting into the beauty bank - AND you can use it in addition to your Aspire and Alle savings.
-You'll receive notification via email and instagram when we are live with PRIVI shortly!

 https://app.patientfi.com/v2/privi/skinbeam-aesthetics/signup